Late PAYE payment 😬 what are the penalties?

 22nd April (for months 10 – 12 ending 5th April)

-Only businesses whose PAYE liabilities are usually less than £1,500 per month can choose to pay quarterly (where possible we recommend choosing quarterly payments).
+Only businesses whose PAYE liabilities are usually less than £1,500 per month can choose to pay quarterly (where possible, we recommend selecting quarterly payments).

-Deadlines and how to pay found here: https://www.gov.uk/pay-paye-tax
+PAYE deadlines and how to pay can be found here: https://www.gov.uk/pay-paye-tax

-Remember the deadline is for HMRC to have received payment by 22nd of the month.
-We therefore recommend making your payment (even if using Faster Payments) at least one day early.
-Some find it helpful to set a future dated payment using Online Banking so as not to forget.
+Remember the deadline is for HMRC to have received payment by the 22nd of the month.
+We recommend making your payment (even if using Faster Payments) at least one day early.
+Some find it helpful to set a future dated payment using Online Banking to avoid forgetting.

-In the rare instance you’re not paying electronically then the payment deadline becomes 19th of the month.
+In the rare instance that you’re not paying electronically, the payment deadline becomes the 19th of the month.

 What are the penalties for late payment? ⛔

-HMRC PAYE allow one penalty free late payment per tax year.
+HMRC PAYE allows one penalty-free late payment per tax year.

 Details of the penalty regime are here: https://www.gov.uk/guidance/what-happens-if-you-dont-pay-paye-and-national-insurance-on-time

-However, for the time being, penalties are not being issued automatically as HMRC PAYE continue to trial a “risk based” / discretionary approach according to the PAYE Employer Bulletin June 2021: https://www.gov.uk/government/publications/employer-bulletin-june-2021/employer-bulletin-june-2021
+However, for the time being, penalties are not being issued automatically as HMRC PAYE continue to trial a discretionary approach according to the PAYE Employer Bulletin June 2021: https://www.gov.uk/government/publications/employer-bulletin-june-2021/employer-bulletin-june-2021

-HMRC may withdraw their risk based trail at any time and resume issuing automatic penalties.
+HMRC may withdraw their discretionary trail at any time and resume issuing automatic penalties.